yuvalmGS/gigaspaces-wiki-jekyll/xap97net/your-first-xtp-application.markdown

 {code}

 Note the attributes that are used in this object:
-- {{SpaceClass}} -- the marked object is written into a space.
+- `SpaceClass` -- the marked object is written into a space.
-- {{SpaceRouting}} -- when using a partitioned cluster topolgy, {{Data}} objects are routed to the appropriate partitions according to the specified attribute, in this case {{type}}.
+- `SpaceRouting` -- when using a partitioned cluster topolgy, `Data` objects are routed to the appropriate partitions according to the specified attribute, in this case `type`.

-Basically, every {{Data}} object is written to the space by the {{DataFeeder}} with the {{processed}} value set to {{false}}, which is later set to {{true}} by the {{DataProcessor}}.
+Basically, every `Data` object is written to the space by the `DataFeeder` with the `processed` value set to `false`, which is later set to `true` by the `DataProcessor`.

 {anchor:dataprocessor}

 ## DataProcessor

-The data processor module consists of one class named {{DataProcessor}} which contains the processing business logic.
+The data processor module consists of one class named `DataProcessor` which contains the processing business logic.
-The {{DataProcessor}} class is created upon deployment of the data processor processing unit project which will be created and managed within a [Basic Processing Unit Container|Basic Processing Unit Container].
+The `DataProcessor` class is created upon deployment of the data processor processing unit project which will be created and managed within a [Basic Processing Unit Container|Basic Processing Unit Container].

-The actual work is done by a [Polling Container|Polling Container Component] and the {{DataProcessor}}.
-The polling container provider the abstraction for data event that triggers the business logic by taking the unprocessed {{Data}} objects from the space and executes the {{DataProcessor.ProcessData}} method on it.
+The actual work is done by a [Polling Container|Polling Container Component] and the `DataProcessor`.
+The polling container provider the abstraction for data event that triggers the business logic by taking the unprocessed `Data` objects from the space and executes the `DataProcessor.ProcessData` method on it.
 Then it writes the processed data back to the space.

-The different attributes will be used to create and configure the polling container that will trigger the data event and invoke the {{ProcessData}} method which represents the business logic.
+The different attributes will be used to create and configure the polling container that will trigger the data event and invoke the `ProcessData` method which represents the business logic.
 The polling container is aware of the mode the space is in, and it will only work when the space is in Primary mode.
-Additionally the processor as being published as a [remote service|Space Based Remoting], therefore it needs to implement a service contract, in our case it implements the common interface {{IProcessorStatisticsProvider}}, which will later be remotely invoked by the feeder to display statistics of the processor.
+Additionally the processor as being published as a [remote service|Space Based Remoting], therefore it needs to implement a service contract, in our case it implements the common interface `IProcessorStatisticsProvider`, which will later be remotely invoked by the feeder to display statistics of the processor.

 In this example the processor is colocated with the space that it needs to process data from, therefore achieving high performance because the processor and the space reside in the same process.
 This cluster topology is built by a simple matter of configuration of the basic processing unit container which is detailed below.